coral-xyz/anchor-book/src/anchor_in_depth/milestone_project_ido-program.md

         await mintTo(
             provider.connection,
             payer,
-            fiatMint,
+            depositTokenMint,
-            investorFiat,
+            depositorDepositAccount,
             mintAuthority,
             10000
         );

-        const projectNativeTokenAccount = await getAccount(
+        const projectNativeAccountTokenAccount = await getAccount(
             provider.connection,
-            projectNative
+            projectNativeAccount
         );

         assert.strictEqual(
-            projectNativeTokenAccount.amount.toString(),
+            projectNativeAccountTokenAccount.amount.toString(),
             nativeTokenAmount.toNumber().toString()
         );
     });
 })
 ```

 The first thing we did was request 10 SOL to the `payer` account.
-Then we transfer 2 SOL each to `mintAuthority`, `project` and `investor` accounts so that they can pay rent and gas fees.
+Then we transfer 2 SOL each to `mintAuthority`, `project` and `depositor` accounts so that they can pay rent and gas fees.

-Then we create dummy `fiatMint` and `nativeMint` accounts for testing purposes.
+Then we create dummy `deposit tokenMint` and `nativeMint` accounts for testing purposes.

-We create `TokenAccount`s for these mints owned by the `project` and the `investor`.
+We create `TokenAccount`s for these mints owned by the `project` and the `depositor`.

-Finally we mint native tokens to the `project` and fiat tokens to the `investor`.
+Finally we mint native tokens to the `project` and deposit tokens to the `depositor`.

 Run `anchor test`.
 It should show 1 test passed.